Universal communication part I: modulo additive channels: Overview of this chapter

-Next, a communication scheme is demonstrated, that asymptotically attains the rate $\log | \mathcal{X} | - \frac{1}{n} L(\vr z)$, where $L(\vr z)$ is the compression length of the sequence $\vr z$ by a given sequential source encoder, and $n$ is the overall block length.
+Next, a communication scheme is demonstrated, that asymptotically attains the rate $\log | \mathcal{X} | - \frac{1}{n} L(\vr z^n)$, where $L(\vr z^n)$ is the compression length of the sequence $\vr z$ by a given sequential source encoder, and $n$ is the overall block length.
 The scheme is based on iterative application of rateless coding, sending $K$ bits in each block.
 Each codeword in the codebook of $\exp(K)$ words is chosen independently and distributed uniformly over $\mathcal{X}^n$.
-The transmitter sends symbols from the codeword matching the $K$ transmitted bits, until a termination condition occurs on the receiver side.
+The transmitter sends symbols from the codeword matching the $K$ message bits, until a termination condition occurs at the receiver side.
 Then, the receiver indicates the end of the block through the feedback link and a new block begins.
-The termination condition is based on feeding into the source encoder the sequence of noise which is known in high probability from previous blocks that had been decoded (since both the channel input and the channel output are known), and then, for each of the $\exp(K)$ hypotheses regarding the codeword sent in the current block, continuing this sequence with the hypothetical noise sequence (formed by the known output and hypothetical input), to form an hypothesis for the noise sequence from the beginning of transmission to the end of the current block $\hat{\vr z}_1^i$.
-For each hypothesis, the decoder counts the number of bits that reflect the compression of the noise sequence in the the current block, and terminates the block if for any codeword, this length is smaller than a threshold.
+The termination condition is based on giving a rank to every possible noise sequence $\vr z_1^i$.
+This noise sequence has two parts: the part spanning previous blocks that had already been decoded is known with high probability, as both the channel input and the channel output are known.
+The part of the noise sequence from the beginning of the current block is unknown, but is related in a one-to-one relation to the unknown message, because the channel output is known.
+Therefore, there are $\exp(K)$ possible noise sequences, corresponding to the $\exp(K)$ possible codewords sent in the current block.
+The rank of each noise sequence is the code-length, or the number of bits in its representation by the given source encoder.
+The decoder terminates the block if for any codeword, this length is smaller than a threshold.